How To Install Ironhead Cams

 Final Cam Cover Installation

-After the cam cover is on, spin the flywheel and check for any binding.
+After the cam cover is on and bolts are tightened, turn the flywheel and check for any binding.

 NOTE: It's harder to feel binding on a completely assembled engine, because of the friction from the piston rings/cylinders and the primary/transmission.
 Use your best judgment as to what is acceptable.